chevere/docs/get-started/README.md

 ## What is Chevere?

-Chevere is a general purpose PHP development framework for building extensible [server-side](https://en.wikipedia.org/wiki/Server-side) applications.
-Unlike almost all other frameworks, Chevere is designed for *everything*, not just web.
-It provides the tooling needed to organize and run the logic of any given software application from command line tools, Content Management Systems, headless-APIs up to anything you may think of.
+Chevere is a general purpose PHP development framework made for building extensible [server-side](https://en.wikipedia.org/wiki/Server-side) applications.
+Unlike almost all other frameworks, Chevere is designed for *everything*, not just web and it provides the tooling needed to organize and run the logic of any given software application from command line tools, Content Management Systems, headless-APIs up to anything you may think of.

 Chevere has this flexibility and mindset because it has been designed to be used to create [self-hosted software](https://github.com/awesome-selfhosted/awesome-selfhosted).